 Aphids are very tiny, pear-shaped insects measuring no more than 6/100 of an inch long.
 They vary in color from pale yellow-green to a deep greenish black depending upon the species of aphids.

-The Melon aphid (Aphis gossypii) also known as the black aphid is attracted to the juicy stems and leaves of the Hibiscus plant.
+The Melon aphid (Aphis gossypii) is also known as the black aphid.
+The juicy stems and leaves of the Hibiscus plant attract the melon Aphid.

 They tend to feed on succulent new growth and hibiscus flower buds.